dakountche/RoCaWeb/README.md

 ![Importing PDML](./documentation/images/import.png)

 Once the file is uploaded, it should appear in the sources window.
-We then need to clusterize the data: to do so, we need to select the file in the sources window and click on the clusterize button:
+We then need to cluster the data: to do so, we need to select the file in the sources window and click on the 'clusterize' button:
 ![Clusterize](./documentation/images/clusterize.png)

 Once the data is ready, it should appear in the preprocessed block: